anttisalonen/progbook/rst/guess_start.rst

 Using templates
 ===============

-So what we have now is a page has a form, which, when filled and submitted, will fetch our guessing game, and send the parameters from the form to the server as part of the URL when fetching the guessing game page.
+So what we have now is a page that has a form, which, when filled and submitted, will fetch our guessing game, and send the parameters from the form to the server as part of the URL when fetching the guessing game page.
 (If you try this out you should see the parameters encoded in the URL.)
 However, the guessing game page doesn't use the parameters.
 Let's fix this.

 Earlier we decided to handle this using *templates*: Flask provides an easy way to define variables in our HTML files such that the server can *generate* the HTML page differently depending on the parameters.
 This is documented thoroughly on the Flask web site but let's see how it would look in our URL handler function: